modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   parameter equation each guess('y'.'b') = 1.2;
 ```

 Just like for normal modifications, the `each` is actually redundant and could be removed from the design; the array dimensions of the right hand side must match the trailing array dimensions of the component reference on the left hand side, and the `each` is required just to make it more obvious that the right hand side value will be used to fill an array of values.
-(To make an actually meaninful use of `each` one needs the expressive power of selecting which array dimensions to fill, and this can be added in a backwards compatible way to future versions of Flat Modelica, by allowing `each` at different positions inside the component reference of `guess`.)
+(To make an actually meaninful use of `each` one needs the expressive power of selecting which array dimensions to fill, and this can be added in a backwards compatible way to future versions of Base Modelica, by allowing `each` at different positions inside the component reference of `guess`.)

 Finally, consider a full Modelica model with final modifications of `start`:
 ```